Bw3ll/JOP_ROCKET/README.md

 ## Basic install instructions for JOP ROCKET
 ### Step 1:
 Install Python 2.7.
 The easiest way to do this will be from the website: https://www.python.org/download/releases/2.7/ If you already have Python 3, you will still need to have Python 2.7 as the tool will not work properly with Python 3.
+At this time, the code-base has not been updated to Python 3, as it is over 20,000 lines of code.
 If you have both, you will need to add the special comment:

 **#!python2**